bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BreakdownVoltageTolerance_36oHQCC0b0jubTadGmGjOS/Documentation.md

-Nominal value of the tolerance of the dc breakdown voltage of a spark gap.
+Nominal value of the spark gap breakdown voltage tolerance.